 Through the incorporation of a theme, the Parade seeks to celebrate not only Wheat Ridge’s growth as a city but also the evolution and expansion of Rock n’ Roll in the 70’s.
 The theme encourages participants to really stretch their imagination to creatively include carnations in their entries.
 Prior to the Parade, the Wheat Ridge Grange (3850 High Court) will offer a Pancake Breakfast beginning at 7am MST.
 Join us for a delicious breakfast and find a seat to enjoy our community parade!

-Parade entry application is now open.
-Please fill out the form on this page.
+Parade entry application is now closed.

 ‘Rockin’ Carnations’ More Than ‘Just a Parade’